History of Port Vale F.C.: 2020–present: Shanahan's ownership

 The 2019–20 was ended prematurely with the entire club staff on furlough due to the COVID-19 pandemic in the United Kingdom; now sole chairperson, Carol Shanahan voted to end the league early for the future financial health of other clubs in the division, even though it would cost the club a chance to improve on their eighth-place position and reach the play-offs.
 John Askey departed as manager with the team sitting 17th in the table in January 2021.
 David Flitcroft became the club's first ever director of football the following month and Darrell Clarke was appointed as manager.
 Port Vale's game against Harrogate Town on 5 April 2021 was the first in the English Football League where a woman referee was appointed to officiate.
 Though 2020–21 saw the team finish in mid-table, the club impressed off the pitch by being named as Community Club of the Year at the EFL Awards for "a staggering 300,000 food parcels and 6,000 phone calls delivered to those in need during the pandemic".
 Despite losing Clarke to bereavement leave for nearly three months, Port Vale finished fifth and qualified for the play-offs at the end of the 2021–22 season and defeated Swindon Town on penalties to progress through the semi-finals.
 Promotion was secured with a 3–0 victory over Mansfield Town in the final and Clarke dedicated the victory to his recently deceased daughter.
+Clarke was sacked in April 2023 following a long spell of poor results in the calendar year.
+He was succeeded by his assistant, Andy Crosby, who kept the club up, only to sacked on 5 February 2024.
+Darren Moore signed a five-and-half-year deal to manage the club eight days later.
+Vale were relegated to League Two at the end of the 2023–24 season.
+Moore took them straight back into League One as runners-up to Doncaster Rovers at the end of the 2024–25 season.